 - 1. Extend the outrigger until the shoe just touches the ground. - 2.
-Remove the snap rings from the link pin at the outrigger leg.
+Remove the snap rings from the link pin at the mainframe.
 The pin should drive out easily if the leg is properly positioned.
 If the pin does not drive out easily, reposition the leg so the pin is not loaded.
-Allow the links to swing down after the pin is removed.
+Allow the links to swing out after the pin is removed.. - 3.
+Insert a 7/16" x 14" rod through the links, inner and outer legs.
+This will support the links and lock the leg sections together during removal. - 4.
+Disconnect the outrigger hoses, after marking for later reinstallation.
+Cap hoses and fittings on cylinder. - 5.
+Insert a 1/2"-13 lifting eye into the boss located on the top plate of the outrigger.